TheOdinProject/curriculum/javascript/index.md

 ### Links

+* [A Journey through the Javascript MVC Jungle from Smashing Magazine](http://coding.smashingmagazine.com/2012/07/27/journey-through-the-javascript-mvc-jungle/) provides a good introduction to frameworks.
+Don't get lost in the list of all the frameworks -- just understand the high level concepts of a framework and how you might want to make a decision about which one to choose.
 * [An Introduction to Full Stack Javascript](http://coding.smashingmagazine.com/2013/11/21/introduction-to-full-stack-javascript/) will give you context for using Javascript all the way through the stack.
 * [Seven Frameworks of JS from Steven Anderson](http://blog.stevensanderson.com/2012/08/01/rich-javascript-applications-the-seven-frameworks-throne-of-js-2012/)